 You should have a written lease or agreement with your landlord and ought to carefully read all printed materials BEFORE you sign any documents.
-You should understand all phrases, expressions, and specialized terms - ask questions, understand, and feel comfortable with all aspects of the lease.
+It's important to understand all phrases, expressions, and specialized terms.
+You should ask questions, understand, and feel comfortable with all aspects of the lease.
 If you are uncertain about a clause or condition, you should wait and ask an experienced friend to review the lease.
 If you have problems later, you will want to use your lease for seeking reasonable and timely solutions from your landlord.